 The HTML form action attribute defines what should happen to data when a form is submitted on a web page.
 The value of the action attribute should be the URL of the web resource that will process the contents of the form.

 When building forms and asking data on your site or web application, you’ll often want to do something with your data, right?
 Here is where the form action attribute comes into play.

 You should know the basics of creating a form in HTML.
-You basically wrap your form contents in the <form> tag.
+You basically wrap your form contents in the <form> element.
 In the opening tag there are a couple of attributes we can use, and one of them is the action.

-Let’s take a look at an example.
+Let’s take a look at an example:

 <form action="process.html" method="get"> <label for="username">User</label> <input type="text" id="username" name="username"><br><br> <label for="email">Email</label> <input type="email" id="email" name="email"><br><br> <input type="submit" value="Submit"> </form>

 Above, the action is sending the username and email data to a page named process.html.
 The username and email data has the input type “text”.
 We define a button with the input type “submit”.
 When clicked, this button will send our data to our “action” URL.

 Now plug in the form example above in an actual HTML file.
 Then create another file named process.html in the same folder.
 This file should have the following contents:

 <html> <head> <meta charset="UTF-8"> <title>Process</title> </head> <body>This is the destination process page</body> </html>

 This code defines a simple web page that shows a paragraph of text when the page is loaded.
 Let’s go back to our web form that we defined earlier and fill it out: